jsevenheck/cap-typescript/README.md

 **npm Version:** >=10.0.0
 **TypeScript Version:** 5.6.3

+### Employee Export API Key

+The `/api/employees/active` endpoint requires an API key for access.
+Configure it by either:

+- Binding a **Credential Store** instance that provides the `employee-export/api-key` secret, or
+- Setting the `EMPLOYEE_EXPORT_API_KEY` environment variable (used for local development or as a fallback).

+If no key is available at startup, the service skips registering the endpoint and logs an error.

 ## 🎯 Key Features

 - **Multi-tenant Client Management** - Manage multiple company clients with isolated data